 And then drew a spiral going inwards.
 Leaving the center bigger than you think is necessary because that is the ghost’s face.

-Last Christmas, we made spiral Christmas trees if you’re looking for more ideas!
+Last Christmas, we made spiral Christmas trees if you’re looking for more cutting practice ideas!

 George then cut along the lines.
 Cutting off the corners first.

 Then he started in on the spiral part of the ghost!